roglew/pappy-proxy/README.md

 ---------
 The boring part of the readme

+* 0.2.5
+    * Requests sent with repeater now are given `repeater` tag
+    * Add ppq and pps commands
+    * Look at the pretty prompt
+    * Bugfixes
 * 0.2.4
     * Add command history saving between sessions
     * Add html encoder/decoder